HemadharshiniMurugan/Exno.9-Prompt-Engg/README.md

-## Ex no 9 - To explore and understand the various prompting techniques used for generating videos through AI models.
+# Ex no 9 - To explore and understand the various prompting techniques used for generating videos through AI models.

-### Date:

-### Register no: 212222040053

 ## Aim: